hrithiks2019/Nanosat/README.md

 # Nanosat
-an Simple Nanosat Model Created for Isro Spaceweek 2019 Competition
+An Simple Nanosat Model Created for Isro Spaceweek 2019 Competition